HashEdits/EditDistributionTools/README.md

   - Make sure your modified model is stored in the following file structure:
   `Assets/YourName/NameOfTheAvatar/fbx/YourCoolModel.fbx`

-- Acces the builder in your toolbar at `Tools/Hash/EditDistributor/Builder`
+- Access the builder in your toolbar at `Tools/Hash/EditDistributor/Builder`

 - Drag and drop the prefab of the original model